Kajiado West Constituency

-Kajiado West constituency is an electoral sub-county In Kajiado County Kenya.
-The current member of parliament is George Sunkuiya who came after winning 2017 election over Moses Ole Sakuda.
-Kajiado West has five wards, They include Keekonyokie, magadi ward, iloodokilani, Ewuaso oo nkidong'i ward and mosiro ward.
+Kajiado West constituency is an electoral constituency in Kajiado County Kenya.
+The current member of parliament is George Sunkuyia who came after winning 2017 election over Moses Ole Sakuda.
+Kajiado West has five wards, They include Keekonyokie, Magadi ward, Iloodokilani, Ewuaso Oonkidong'i ward and Mosiro ward.
 Each of which has a member of the County Assembly.
-This constituency has a population of about 104,300 people and 52,453 registered voters.
-Kajiado west has major towns such as kiserian which also include Ngong Hills, ololoitikosh, kisamis, magadi and the Kiserian dam.
+This constituency has a population of about 182,849 people (2019 census) and 52,453 registered voters (2014).
+Kajiado west has major towns such as Kiserian which also include Ngong Hills, Ololoitikosh, Kisamis, Magadi and the Kiserian Dam.